 Julian Parkhill of Wellcome Sanger Institute in Britain pointed out that accurate observation and comprehension of bacteria’s evolution starting from times before antibiotics till present-day strains show their ways of responding to the treatments.
 He co-led the concerned research.

-One of the most threatening diseases caused by these bacteria is tuberculosis that infects over 10.4 million people a year, and took about 1.7 million lives in 2016!
-Gonorrhoea, a sexually transmitted disease is another serious risk, infecting 78 million people a year.
+One of the most threatening diseases caused by these bacteria is tuberculosis which infects over 10.4 million people a year and took about 1.7 million lives in 2016!
+Gonorrhea, a sexually transmitted disease, is another serious risk, infecting 78 million people a year.
 World Health Organization said that this is becoming almost untreatable.